IshanSrvt/Dobot-TicTacToe/README.md

-# Final Dobot Lab Report: Tic Tac Toe with the Dobot Magician Lite
+# Tic Tac Toe with the Dobot Magician Lite
-Student: Ishan Srivastava
-Class: RAS 101
-Team Members: Aadi Kadam, Nick Nekrasov
+Team Members: Nick Nekrasov, Aadi Kadam
+Course: RAS 101
+Project: Final Dobot Lab – Tic Tac Toe

-## Introduction and Game Style
+## 1. Introduction

-For this project we built a Tic Tac Toe system where the Dobot Magician Lite plays the game by placing colored blocks.
-The robot uses red blocks and the human plays with blue blocks.
+This project is a fully working Tic Tac Toe game where the Dobot Magician Lite plays against a human.
+The robot places red blocks using the suction cup, while the human plays with blue blocks.
 The human always plays first.
-We used a second Dobot only to hold the camera steady.
-This camera allowed us to detect the board state after each move.
-The main robot then picked up red blocks using the suction cup and placed them on the board based on the game logic.

-## Finding the Coordinates
-To make the robot place blocks accurately, we first needed the coordinates for all nine squares. we did this by:
-Opening DobotLab
-Moving the end effector to the center of each square Recording the X Y and Z values
-Saving a safe hover height for travel
-Saving the pickup point for red blocks
-These values were stored in a calibration file so the code could load them each time.
-This helped the robot reach the exact spot for every move.
-Camera System and Board Detection
-The camera was mounted on the second Dobot which acted like a tripod.
-We calibrated the camera by taking an image of the empty board and dividing it into nine regions.
-The vision program then checked:
-If a region had a red block
-If a region had a blue block
-Or if it was empty
-This allowed the robot to understand the board before making its turn.
-The vision system ran in the background and updated the board in real time.
-Game Logic and Robot Decisions
-The robot used the minimax algorithm to decide its moves.
-This method checks all possible future moves and chooses the best one.
-Because of this the robot cannot lose.
-Each turn followed a simple cycle:
-The human places a blue block.
-The camera updates the board.
-The minimax algorithm finds the best red block move.
-The robot picks up a red block and places it in the correct square.
-This created a smooth and complete game flow.
-Robot Movements
-The movement steps of the robot were:
-Move to a safe hover point
-Go down to pick up a red block
-Turn suction on
-Move to the target board square
-Lower and place the block
-Turn suction off
-Return to a safe height
-All these steps were controlled by Python functions in the main server file.
-Web Interface
-We made a simple web interface using Flask and SocketIO.
-It showed:
-The Tic Tac Toe board
-Whose turn it is
-The final result of the game
-This made the system easy to use and gave a clear visual display during gameplay.
-Challenges and Learning
-Some challenges we faced were:
-Calibrating the camera for consistent color detection Getting the block placement centered in every square Syncing the robot movement with the web interface and vision data Through these steps I learned how different parts of a robotics system must work together.
-I also learned how to debug movement issues and how vision and logic can guide the robot in real time.

-## Conclusion
-The final system plays a full Tic Tac Toe game from start to finish.
-The human makes a move, the camera detects it and the robot responds with the best possible move.
-The robot always chooses the perfect red block move through the minimax algorithm.
-This project brought together motion control vision and artificial intelligence and helped me understand robotics in a very practical way.
+A second Dobot was used as a stable camera stand so that the camera could capture the board clearly.
+The camera feeds were processed to detect the human move, and then the robot responded with the best possible move.

+The entire system is built in Python and uses a web based interface for interaction.

+## 2. Coordinate Calibration

+To place blocks accurately, all nine board positions were measured inside DobotLab.
+For each square:

+- The end effector was moved to the center
+- The X, Y and Z coordinates were recorded
+- A safe hover height was set for travel movements
+- A pickup location for red blocks was also recorded

+These coordinates were stored in a calibration file so the game logic could use them directly.

+## 3. Vision System

+A camera mounted on the second Dobot captured images of the board during the game.
+The program divided the board into nine regions and identified:

+- Red blocks (robot moves)
+- Blue blocks (human moves)
+- Empty tiles

+The vision system updated the board state in real time and allowed the robot to understand where the human placed their block.

+## 4. Game Logic

+To decide its move, the robot used the minimax algorithm.
+This gives the robot a perfect strategy and ensures it cannot lose.

+The turn cycle was:

+1. Human places a blue block
+2. The camera detects the updated board
+3. The robot computes the best move
+4. The robot picks up a red block and places it on the chosen square

+This produced a complete and smooth game experience.

+## 5. Robot Movements

+The robot followed a simple set of steps for each move:

+- Move to a safe hover point
+- Drop down and pick up a red block
+- Turn suction on
+- Move to the chosen board position
+- Lower and place the block
+- Turn suction off
+- Return to a safe position

+These movements were handled by Python functions inside the control scripts.

+## 6. Web Interface

+A lightweight web interface was created using Flask and SocketIO.
+It displayed:

+- The current board
+- Whose turn it was
+- The final game result

+This made the game very clear and easy to play.

+## 7. Challenges and Learning

+Some challenges in the project were:

+- Calibrating the camera for accurate color detection
+- Making sure the block is placed in the center each time
+- Syncing the camera system with the robot movements and game logic

+Through this project I learned how different parts of a robotics system work together.
+It helped me understand how vision, movement, and decision making can be combined to create a real interactive experience.

+## 8. Conclusion

+The final system plays a full Tic Tac Toe match from start to finish.
+The human makes a move, the camera detects it, and the robot responds with the best possible move.
+The robot uses a perfect strategy through the minimax algorithm, which makes the experience feel complete and intelligent.

+This project brought together vision processing, robot motion, and artificial intelligence in a practical and meaningful way.